ridzuan5757/k8s/docs/1_concepts/4_workload/3_1_deployments.md

 that it had created, and starts creating `nginx:1.16.1` Pods.
 It does not wait for the 5 replicas of `nginx:1.14.2` to be created before changing course.

+### Label selector updates

+It is generally discouraged to make label selector updates and it is suggested to plan the selectors upfront.
+In any case, if we need to perform a label selector update, exercise a great caution and understand the implication that came along with this action.

+> [!NOTE]
+> In API version `apps/v1`, a Deployment's label selector is immutable after it
+> gets created.

+- Selector additions require the Pod template labels in the Deployment spec to be updated with the new label too, otherwise a validation error is returned.
+  This change is a non-overlapping one, meaning that the new selector does not select ReplicaSets and Pods created with the old selector, resulting in orphaning all old ReplicaSets and creating a new ReplicaSet.
+- Selector updates change the existing value in a selector key -- result in the same behaviour as additions.
+- Selector removals removes an existing key from the Deployment selector -- do not require any changes in the Pod template labels.
+Existing ReplicaSets are not orphaned, and a new ReplicaSet is not created, but note that the removed label still exists in any existing Pods and ReplicaSets.